Who Is This Credit Card Best For?

 - Global travel assistance hotline

-According to J.D.
-Power, American Express ranks No. 1 for customer satisfaction among credit card issuers, scoring 838 out of 1,000 points in the 2020 U.S. Credit Card Satisfaction Study.
-The industry average score was 812, so Amex is considered “one of the best” when it comes to positive cardholder ratings.
+J.D.
+Power ranked American Express No. 1 for customer satisfaction among national credit card issuers.
+American Express scored 838 out of 1,000 points in the 2020 U.S. Credit Card Satisfaction Study.
+The average score was 810, so Amex had a very strong showing.

 Besides American Express’s excellent customer service, you can use a free tool called MyCreditGuide.
 It gives you access to your TransUnion VantageScore 3.0 and provides credit report monitoring tools.

 If your Hilton Honors American Express Surpass card has been compromised, or your card is lost, instantly lock your account via your online cardholder account.
 The freeze will automatically lift after seven days unless you remove it first.
 Lost or stolen cards will be replaced for free, including next-day free shipping.

 This card charges a standard array of transaction and penalty fees, plus a $95 annual fee.
 The annual fee is worth the value of many of its benefits, but only if you use them.
 If you don’t think you will, but you’d still like to earn Hilton Honors points, you might be better off with the Hilton Honors American Express card, which doesn’t charge an annual fee.